withing9c/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

 In the realm of coding, this translates to writing clean, maintainable code that's easy to understand and modify.
 Always strive to keep your solutions as simple as possible, avoiding unnecessary complexity.
 Remember, you're not just writing code for computers to execute; you're writing it for other developers (including your future self) to read, comprehend, and build upon."

+# 2024-03-02
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+By using version control systems like Git, you can keep track of your code and collaborate with others more effectively.
+Always strive to write clean, readable, modular code that is easy to maintain and update.
+Practice good programming habits like commenting your codes, using descriptive variable names, organizing your files, following coding standards, etc. These habits will make your life as a programmer much easier and enjoyable.
+Lastly, always keep learning and updating your skills.
+The technology is constantly evolving, so it' s crucial to stay ahead of the curve and adapt to new developments.